EU Leaders Emphasize the Crucial Role of Rural Areas for Europe's Future

 The Logroño Declaration, adopted at a European Committee of the Regions' Bureau meeting, emphasizes the critical need for integrating rural areas into all EU policies for sustainable development.
 This declaration highlights the importance of rural proofing, climate crisis adaptation, and targeted support to ensure the vitality and resilience of rural communities in the European Union.

-Vasco Alves Cordeiro, President of the European Committee of the Regions, highlighted the criticality of rural regions, which house one-fourth of Europe’s population and cover about 75% of the EU’s territory.
-He highlighted the risks posed by depopulation and climate change in these areas.
+Vasco Alves Cordeiro, President of the European Committee of the Regions, pointed out that rural regions hold one-fourth of Europe’s population and cover about 75% of EU territory.
+He flagged the risks posed by depopulation and climate change.

 With the Logroño Declaration, the European Committee of the Regions sent a clear message: to achieve a sustainable future, the European Union needs solid rural areas with the full participation of rural communities in the European project.

-Cordeiro stressed the need for policies specifically tailored to aid rural areas in the green and digital transitions, ensuring access to quality jobs and essential services and making these areas attractive to young people.
+Cordeiro stressed the need for policies tailored to help rural areas through the green and digital transitions, to ensure access to quality jobs and basic services, and to make these areas more appealing to young people.

-The Committee of the Regions’ Annual Report on the state of the regions and cities in the EU projects that 30 million people will leave Europe’s rural areas by 2033.
-This exodus poses significant threats to the EU’s sustainable development, economic growth, and climate-neutrality goals, among other places.
+The Committee of the Regions’ Annual Report projects that 30 million people will leave Europe’s rural areas by 2033.
+This exodus threatens the EU’s goals around sustainable development, economic growth, and climate neutrality.

-The Logroño Declaration also highlights the need to focus on attracting and retaining young people in rural areas.
-It urges consideration of the unique needs of these areas in all investments related to the Common Agricultural Policy, cohesion funds, national recovery, and resilience plans.
+The declaration also focuses on keeping young people in rural areas.
+It urges that the specific needs of these communities be considered in all investments connected to the Common Agricultural Policy, cohesion funds, and national recovery and resilience plans.
 The declaration calls for a minimum allocation of European funds for rural projects.

-In addition to economic concerns, the climate crisis and biodiversity loss significantly impact the agri-food sector.
-The declaration calls for enhanced climate change adaptation, farmer support, and disaster risk management in close collaboration with local authorities.
+Beyond economics, the climate crisis and biodiversity loss hit the agri-food sector hard.
+The declaration calls for better climate change adaptation, farmer support, and disaster risk management, all in close collaboration with local authorities.

-Alfredo González, Secretary of State for Territorial Policy, praised Spain’s decentralized system, emphasizing the importance of cooperation among institutions, as demonstrated during the pandemic and other crises.
-He acknowledged the crucial role of regions and local authorities in effectively managing significant national and EU policies.
+Alfredo González, Secretary of State for Territorial Policy, praised Spain’s decentralised system and the cooperation between institutions that proved its worth during the pandemic and other crises.
+He acknowledged the role of regions and local authorities in managing national and EU policies effectively.

 Regions and local authorities are essential players in improving the day-to-day management of significant national and EU policies, and the European Committee of the Regions is our partner in promoting these ideas in all corners of the European Union.

-Gonzalo Capellán, President of the Government of La Rioja, advocated including regional and local voices in Brussels’ policies.
-He emphasized the importance of collaboration with local actors and a commitment to fostering a modern, sustainable, accessible municipality model that leverages cultural and social heritage for economic development.
+Gonzalo Capellán, President of the Government of La Rioja, argued for including regional and local voices in Brussels’ policy decisions.
+He stressed the importance of working with local actors and building a modern, sustainable, accessible model for municipalities that draws on cultural and social heritage for economic development.

-The Logroño Declaration marks a significant step toward recognizing and addressing the needs of rural areas in the EU, highlighting their indispensable role in the region’s sustainable future.
+The Logroño Declaration is a step toward recognising and addressing the needs of rural areas in the EU, and their role in Europe’s future.